blakeseow-cloud/Soft-Kitty-Documentation/docs/master-gpu-healthbar/customize-healthbar.md

 ## Customize Health Bar

 You can create your own custom bar texture atlases for all supported bar styles.
-Once a texture is placed in the correct `Resources` folder and follows the expected naming and layout rules, it can be selected directly from [Bar Settings].
+Once a texture is placed in the correct `Resources` folder and follows the expected naming and layout rules, it can be selected directly from [BarSettings].

 ---